MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-debugging.md

 To enable debugging in versions before [!INCLUDE[prod_short](../includes/prod_short.md)] April 2019, the `NetFx40_LegacySecurityPolicy` setting in the Microsoft.Dynamics.Nav.Server.exe.config file must be set to **false**.
 This step requires a server restart.

-### Firewall settings (port 7049)
+### Firewall settings for on-premises environments (port 7049)

-To use the development environment and debugger, you must make sure that port `7049` (the default port for the debugger) is open.
-For on-premises environments, the port can be changed with the server setting ``DeveloperServicesPort``.
+To use the development environment and debugger for on-premises environments, you must make sure that port `7049` (the default port for the debugger) is open.
+The port can be changed with the server setting ``DeveloperServicesPort``.

 ### Debug an online environment with an Embed app published in it